Netball Stretches and Flexibility Exercises

 Netball stretching exercises to improve your performance and do away with netball injuries for good.

-Netball was accepted as an Olympic sport in 1995, which opens the door for its inclusion in future Olympics.
+The first world game of Netball was played in 1963.
+Australia and New Zealand dominated the victories for years.
+Netball was accepted as an Olympic sport in 1995.
 It has been a part of the Commonwealth Games since 1995.
-In 2008 netball gained a semi-professional status with the introduction of the ANZ Championship.
+In 2008, netball gained a semi-professional status with the introduction of the ANZ Championships.

 Netball requires strong legs and the ability to move quickly.
 Agility and quickness are important aspects in netball.
 Due to the nature of the game, with lots of starts and stops and forceful contractions, flexibility and strength are essential.